BrightX0/Bright-XO/README.md

-- 👋 Hi, I’m @BrightX0
+- 👋 Hi, I’m @BrightX0 I love exploring the endless world of data science and artificial intelligence.
+Fascinated by the limitless applications of ML and AI; eager to     learn and discover the depths of data science.
-- 👀 I’m interested in Flutter and machine Learning and a little bit of deep learning
+- 👀 I’m also interested in Flutter and Web Development
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Raspberry pie
 - 💞️ I’m looking to collaborate on Anyone
 - 📫 How to reach me augustinobright@gmail.com